Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Logistic Regression Excess Risk

 Combining the bounds in \eqref{eq:reg-log-loss-str-cvx-lb-app} and \eqref{eq:reg-log-loss-one-samp-diff-ub-app} yields a bound on the distance to the ``swapped" estimator:

 Thus, on the sample $(\z_j,s_j)$, we can bound the additional loss incurred by the swapped estimator again using Lipschitzness:

-We now use the fact that the expected excess risk when learning from the finite sample dataset $\Sn$ is equal to the expected additional loss incurred by the swapped estimator on the replaced sample (Theorem 13.2 of \citep{shalev:2014:understanding-ml}).
+We now use the fact that the expected generalization gap when learning from the finite sample dataset $\Sn$ is equal to the expected additional loss incurred by the swapped estimator on the replaced sample (Theorem 13.2 of \citep{shalev:2014:understanding-ml}).
 Formally,

 Applying \eqref{eq:shalev-thm13.2} to the bound in \eqref{eq:swapped-loss-one-samp-diff-app}:

 where $\z \sim p$ is a generic input variable drawn from the marginal $p$.
 Since the finite-sample regularized loss is larger than the unregularized loss and minimized by $\bphihatlam$, we have that for any $\bphi$: